nada-maher/image-captioning-and-translation/README.md

 This project combines image captioning using the BLIP model and English → Arabic translation using a fine-tuned mBART-50 model.
 The system runs through a simple Gradio web interface, allowing you to upload an image and receive the caption in English or Arabic.

-🌟 Features
+🚀 Features

-✔ Generate accurate English captions from images using BLIP ✔ Translate captions to Arabic using fine-tuned mBART-50 ✔ Easy-to-use Gradio interface
-✔ Works on CPU & GPU
-✔ Fully reproducible and customizable pipeline
+📷 Upload an image and automatically generate a caption

+🧠 Uses a fine-tuned BLIP model for English captions

+🌍 Uses a fine-tuned mBART model for English → Arabic translation

+🖥️ Clean Gradio UI

+🗂️ Organized project structure

+🔧 Easy to run locally or on cloud platforms

 📂 Project Directory Structure
 .
 ├── app.py                        # Main Gradio application
+│
 ├── mbart_en_ar_model/            # Fine-tuned mBART model
 │   ├── config.json
 │   ├── tokenizer.json
 │   ├── pytorch_model.bin
 │   └── ...
+│
-├── blip/                          # Fine-tuned BLIP model (if saved locally) │   ├── config.json
+├── blip/                         # Fine-tuned BLIP model
+│   ├── config.json
 │   ├── processor_config.json
 │   ├── tokenizer.json
 │   ├── pytorch_model.bin
 │   └── ...
+│
 ├── samples/                      # Optional sample images
+│
 ├── README.md
 └── requirements.txt